- Why Back Up?

 Backing Up Your Projects While Updating

 Our Backup tool is also tied to a checkbox in the Update dialog box.
-Open our Update tool using one of the following methods:
+Open our Update tool:

 Any of the F/X ribbons (example, F/X Admin), Update flyout